Quarol/Real-time-object-detection-system-on-camera-images/README.md

-# Real time object detector using YOLOv8n model.
+# Real time object detection system on camera images.

 This is a simple project using YOLOv8n, a state-of-art model, to perform object detection task .